zimmski/go-mutesting/README.md

 The mutation score is 0.750000 (6 passed, 2 failed, 0 skipped, total is 8)
 ```

 The output shows that eight mutations have been found and tested.
 Six of them passed which means that the test suite failed for these mutations and the mutations were therefore killed.
 However, two mutation did not fail the test suite.
-Their source code diffs are shown in the output which can be used to investigate the mutations.
+Their source code patches are shown in the output which can be used to investigate the mutations.

 The summary also shows the **mutation score** which is a metric on how many mutations are killed by the test suite and therefore states the quality of the test suite.
 The mutation score is calculated by dividing the amount of all passed mutations with the amount of mutations that passed plus the amount of mutations that failed.
-A score of 1.0 therefore means that all mutations have been killed.
+A score of 1.0 means that all mutations have been killed.

 ### <a name="black-list-false-positives"></a>Blacklist false positives

 Mutation testing can generate many false positives since mutation algorithms do not fully understand the given source code. `early exits` are one common example.
 They can be implemented as optimizations and will almost always trigger a false-positive since the unoptimized code path will be used which will lead to the same result. go-mutesting is meant to be used as an addition to automatic test suites.
 It is therefore necessary to mark such mutations as false-positives.
 This is done with the `--blacklist` option.
 The option defines a file which contains in every line a MD5 checksum of a mutation.
-These checksum can then be used to ignore mutations.
+These checksums can then be used to ignore mutations.

 > **Note**: The blacklist feature is currently badly implemented as a change in the original source code will change all checksums.